prabhuignoto/nexhealth_quickstart/README.md

 | LOCATION_ID | Refers to a specific location                                   |
 | API_KEY     | API Key provided by NexHealth                                   |

-Please use the sample `.env.example` located under the server folder as a template.
+Please use the sample `.env.example` located under the `server/` folder as a template.

 ```sh
 API_URL=https://sandbox.nexhealth.com